 Excel Academy is proving that the opportunity gap can be closed.
 We present our students with educational experiences that allow them to grow and discover their best selves.
 And we support our students to become self-advocates so that when they leave our halls, they can navigate all of the post-secondary options available to them.
-In short, Excel Academy provides the avenues through which our students can change themselves and pave a path to success that is meaningful to them.
-The opportunity gap is persistent but we are showing that it is possible to close the gap.
+Excel Academy provides the avenues through which our students can change themselves and pave a path to success that is meaningful to them.

 Excel Academy’s students have achieved unprecedented success at the middle and high school levels.
 Excel Academy students have consistently been ranked as top performers among peer schools in the state based on the percentage of our students who are Meeting or Exceeding Expectations on the MCAS exams.

 Excel Academy is defined not by whom we exclude, but by whom we include in our community.
 Excel Academy prioritizes an approach that is both rigorous and inclusive.
 Each year, more of our students are gaining access to challenging, college-level course work.
 Approximately 94% of our 11th and 12th-grade students complete at least one advanced course, which is near twice the statewide average of 65%.
 Last year, we doubled the number of AP courses offered and had 74.5% of our senior class earn a 3 or more on at least 1 AP exam.
 Research shows that students who receive a score of 3 or higher on AP Exams typically experience greater academic success in college and have higher graduation rates than their non-AP peers.

 - At 4%, Excel Academy has a lower attrition rate than any other Boston charter public school and our sending districts.

 - Overall, our schools perform better on the state’s MCAS than 72% of middle/high or K-12 schools statewide.

 - The percentage of our students with disabilities who meet or exceed expectations on the MCAS is double the state’s average.